-With a plethora of golf drivers on the market it can be difficult to go through the whole selection, and even find information on how to choose a golf driver.
+With a plethora of golf drivers on the market it can be difficult to go through the whole selection, and even find accurate information on how to choose a golf driver.

-Drivers are made of a lot of great quality materials including, steel, titanium, and composite metals.
+The best golf drivers are made of a lot of great quality materials including, steel, titanium, and composite metals.

 Drivers are basically made of the following three types of material.

 Steel – Not as common these days but generally have smaller heads and are less forgiving.
 They are also at a lower price point.

 Titanium – This material has allowed driver heads to become larger, and at the limit of 460 cubic centimetres in volume.
 Titanium is also a lot lighter than steel, and because of the large head size provides bigger sweet spots for more forgiveness.
 Most of the top-rated golf drivers feature this type of material.

 Composite – These are a mixture of titanium and composite metals.
 Forged composite materials are actually lighter than titanium, and are quite common with some of the best rated golf drivers these days.

 Movable Weight Technology – This means that the driver in question has adjustable weights in it which will allow the golfer to achieve an alternate ball flight.
 Basically, if you put the heavier weight in the heel of your driver’s head it will help hit a draw.
 A lot of the new golf drivers feature this type of golf club technology.

 Adjustable Face Angles and Lofts – With certain golf drivers you are able to change the face angle to enhance a draw or a fade shot.
 All adjustable drivers will come with a wrench to adjust the face angle and also the weights.
 A golfer can also adjust the loft on many different top golf drivers to achieve the desired trajectory.

 Centre of Gravity – This is a common term you will hear, as a lot of drivers will advertise that they have a centre of gravity further back in the head of the club.